 | 2 Yuan | 1980 Version | HK$60 | HK$120 | HK$400 |

-There are several risks to be aware of in the collection market for the fourth series of RMB:
+There are several risks to be aware of in the collection market for the fourth series of Renminbi:

-- Fake Prefixes: Some unscrupulous merchants use chemicals to alter serial numbers, turning common numbers into leopard numbers.
-It's necessary to check ink consistency with a UV light.
+- Fake Prefixes: Some unscrupulous merchants use chemicals to alter serial numbers, changing common numbers into leopard numbers.
+It's necessary to use UV light to check the consistency of the ink.

-- Condition Traps: The definitions of "brand new" and "gem uncirculated" can vary between different merchants.
+- Condition Traps: The definitions of"brand new"and"perfect"vary among different merchants.
 PMG grading is the most objective standard.

-- Liquidity: The liquidity of common prefix fourth series RMB is low, and you may have to accept a significant discount when selling.
+- Liquidity: The liquidity of common prefixes of the fourth series of Renminbi is low, and a significant discount may be required when selling.